Color: sapphire blue, amethyst violet

 Moh's hardness: 6.5 - 7

-Tanzanite is a very unique gemstone that only occurs in one specific location world-wide: Tanzania in East Africa.
+Tanzanite is a unique gemstone that only occurs in one specific location world-wide: Tanzania in East Africa.
 Its famous, deep blue color ranges from ultramarine to a light purplish blue.
 The most desired color is a blue which shows a purplish hue shimmering around it.

-Tanzanite achieves a hardness of 6.5 to 7 on the Moh's scale but is not very resistant and should be worn with care.
-Tanzanites should never be cleaned by ultrasonic method and never come into contact with acids.
+Tanzanite achieves a hardness of 6.5 to 7 on the Moh's scale but is not very damage resistant and should be worn with care.
+Tanzanites should never be cleaned by an ultrasonic method and never come into contact with acids.